 The scenery on Maui and Kauai

 The difference in the scenery on Maui is that it’s far more accessible on Kauai.
 Is it as beautiful as the scenery on Kauai?
-Welllll, in my opinion, no. There’s a reason that Jurassic Park was filmed on Kauai!
-It’s not that Maui isn’t beautiful, but you really have to see Kauai to appreciate it fully.
+Well, in my opinion, no. There’s a reason that Jurassic Park was filmed on Kauai!
+It’s not that Maui isn’t beautiful, but you really have to see Kauai to fully appreciate it.

 I took this on my own Kauai helicopter tour.
 Check out my review.